Kmcanally/Scithon/README.md

 - [Status](#status)

 ## General Info
 Scithon is a general Physics lab simulation.
-Nothing to crazy will be happening as of yet.
+Nothing too crazy will be happening as of yet.

 ## Technologies
 - Python 3.11